Is there an option to never unblock/unban an IP address? In other words to permanently block the IP addresses.

 We can not determine "Source Network Address" because it is blank in Windows Server 2008.

-How do you add the IP blocks to the Firewall in those cases.
+How do you detect IP addresses in those cases?

 address on Windows Server 2008 and Window Server 2008 R2